pkp/pkp-docs/dev/contributors/index.md

 }
 ```

-Use terniary operators when a variable is being assigned or returned.
+Use ternary operators when a variable is being assigned or returned.

 ```php
 function getStatus($object): ?int